SPHERE-PPL/Forecast-AggregatoR/README.md

 An Rshiny app for collating forecasting contest entries from GitHub

-This RShiny app is designed to be used with the [Turing forecasting contest template](https://github.com/TuringPPL/forecasting-contest-template), which has a standardised structure for submissions.
+This RShiny app is designed to be used with the [SPHERE-PPL forecasting contest template](https://github.com/SPHERE-PPL/forecasting-contest-template), which has a standardised structure for submissions.

 Here is the app up and running, finding the entries of out example competition: